nus-cs2103-AY2425S1/tp/docs/UserGuide.md

      The index **must be a positive integer** (e.g., 1, 2, 3, …).
 Non-numeric or improperly formatted inputs (e.g., `-1`, `abc`, `1.5`) will be deemed as incorrect format.

   2. **Valid Index**:
      The index must be within the range of the last displayed person list.
-Indices that are numeric but refer to non-existent entries in the list (e.g., `999` when the list has only 10 people) will be deemed as invalid indices.
+Indices that are numeric but refer to non-existent entries in the list (e.g. `999` when the list has only 10 people) will be deemed as invalid indices.

 * `INDICES` takes in multiple `INDEX`s<br>
   * In this case, each `INDEX` can be a single number (e.g., `2`) or a closed range (e.g., `5-9`)